christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-ii.md

 Mueller created an environment where information was shared instantly, there were daily cross-discipline meetings, there were field centers with live updating information, test results, etc. Groups from across the organization could instantly communicate.
 It was the "internet" before the internet.
 "You got instantaneous communication up and down" ... an "instantaneous transmission of knowledge across the organization" One administrator recounted "the reason that it worked and that we got it ready on schedule was we had everybody in that room that we needed to make a decision ... it got to the point were we could identify a problem in the morning and by close of business we could solve it, get the money allocated, get decisions made, and get things working"

+On the other side of the pond at ELDO, different countries produced different parts of the rockets, boosters, satellite test vehicles, etc. They did not share information, their contractors reported directly to their own national agencies, and each sought to maximize its own economic advantages.
+Multiple interface failures resulted in 5 separate failed launches and French journalist Jean-Jacques Servan-Schreiber argued that Europe's lag in the space race was not a question of money but of "methods of organisation above all" in his book *The American Challenge*.

+## Systems thinking

-This approach, systems management/thinking, is predicated on a core tenant which is intrinsically at odds with reductionist thinking:
+This approach, systems management/thinking, is predicated on a core tenant which is intrinsically at odds with reductionist thinking... for systems with many intricate interactions, are complex and unknown:

 > One cannot understand a part of a system without having at least a rudimentary understanding of the whole.

 In the end, what NASA created was a "shared understanding" across all teams of the project as a whole, even if establishing that understanding took time away from other duties and was "inefficient".
 NASA leadership understood that when creating a highly complex, even unknown product, confining specialists to a silo was stupid; high-level success depended on low-level efficiencies.
 Even one of the top executives, one of the most ardently against Mueller's approach, Wernher von Braun revealed "the real mechanism that makes NASA tick is a continuous cross-feed between the right and left side of the house"

 ## Does this mean we should all be generalists?